Jopp-gh/Obsidian-Dune84/Wiki/Tables.md

 **Options**: 2 axes in a color of your choice red, green, blue, yellow, monochrome, favorite color (xyr, xyg, xyb, xy, xym, xy-col)

-If you want even more table colors, open `Preferences>Style Settings>Dune>Colors>Extra colors>custom callout color` to define a color for your dark theme and light them color table.
+If you want even more table colors, open `Preferences>Style Settings>Dune>Colors>Extra colors>custom callout color` and define your **favorite color** for your dark theme and light theme color table.

 ## Table alignment